keven11111112/eclipse-papyrus/tests/junit/plugins/uml/assistants/org.eclipse.papyrus.uml.profile.types.generator.tests/resources/incremental/README.txt

-This j2ee model is derived from the original one, with the following changes:
+This j2ee model is derived from the original one (in the parent folder), with the following changes:

 Web: renamed to WebRenamed
 Browser: Deleted